Wrongful Termination Lawyers in Burbank

 I think it was unfair that I was fired, but how do I know if my employer terminated me wrongfully?

 Much like retaliation, it is unlawful for your employer to terminate you due to a variety of “protected” categories or actions.
 Such “protected” categories include if you were terminated because of your sex, sexual orientation, race, pregnancy, religion, national origin, for having taken a medical leave, as well as for complaining about or opposing prohibited discrimination, harassment, or other unlawful conduct.
-Since there are so many different kinds of protections for employees under the law, you should contact an attorney to discuss your specific situation.
+Since there are so many different kinds of protections for employees under the law, you should contact an unlawful termination attorney to discuss your specific situation.

 My employer terminated me because I opposed its discriminatory policies.
 Do I have any rights?